IANYEYZ/Rush/readme.md

 ## Global

-use `global` in config.json to do global configuration,now only `highlight` is supported, see `Code highlight` part for more detail
+use `global` in config.json to do global configuration, now only `highlight` is supported, see `Code highlight` part for more detail

 ## Code highlight

-use `highlight` to specify the theme of highlight, it uses `highlight.js`, so go to their page for more detail, if there's no highlight tag in global and in current page, code highlight for this page will not open
+use `highlight` to specify the theme of code highlighting, it uses `highlight.js`, so go to their page for more detail, if there's no highlight tag in global and in current page, code highlight for this page will not open

 ## Component

-Because sometimes you don't want to write the samething again and again, Rush has the component mechanic to prevent that
+Because sometimes you don't want to write the same thing again and again, Rush has the component mechanic to prevent that.
+By putting Rush template (JS as template only) in `/components` you can create a component

-There's one way to register a component:

-1. By putting Rush template (JS as template only) in `/components`

-Also, a `config` file(no extension) is needed, it should contain and only contain a list of components name(a component's name is it's file name without the extension name), which is the **render order**, a component can only use component's that's before it in render order, and a page, of course, can use all of them
+Also, a `config` file(no filename extension) is needed, it should contain and only contain a list of components name(a component's name is it's file name without the extension name), which is the **render order**, a component can only use component's that's before it in render order, and a page, of course, can use all of them

 Using a component is very simple, in Js write: